SoftwareAG/c8y-docs/src/documents/guides/devices/netcommwireless.html.md

 ## <a name="sms_mode"></a> Configuring devices to use SMS mode

-To use SMS commands for devices, the
+To use SMS commands for devices, open the router's web interface and navigate to "Services", "SMS messaging", then "Diagnostics".
+Configure the device as follows:

-Netcomm device should be configured correctly for SMS messaging (In device menu "Services>SMS messaging>Diagnostics" everything on and either "Only accept authenticated SMS messages" off or sender number of SMS provider whitelisted below).
+* Either disable "Only accept authenticated SMS messages", or add permitted senders to the white list.
+Usage of passwords is not supported.
+* Turn the other settings on.

 ![Enable SMS mode](/guides/devices/netcomm/sms_mode.png)